 Sometimes, the best birthday gifts are the ones we give ourselves.
 For me, that means exploring the world – and a globe-trotting adventure was supposed to be the way I celebrated turning 40 in April 2020.

 But the pandemic had other plans and left me spending this milestone birthday home alone.
 So, after two heavy years of isolation, health concerns, a global racial reckoning and political tensions in America – when borders began to reopen in 2022, I had one goal for my 42 birthday: to go to a new country.
 Sri Lanka fit the bill.

 As an author and full-time entertainment attorney based in Los Angeles, I didn’t have much time to plan a detailed travel itinerary.
 Nor did I want to book a tour full of retired couples or families with children.
-Instead, I chose Flash Pack because it specialises in adventures for solo travellers in their 30s and 40s – and I’d had such positive experiences on past trips to Vietnam, Bali and Morocco.
+Instead, I chose Flash Pack because it specializes in adventures for solo travelers in their 30s and 40s – and I’d had such positive experiences on past trips to Vietnam, Bali and Morocco.

 Being in my 40s – unmarried, without kids – feels like the exception rather than the rule

 I arrived in Sri Lanka five days before my birthday, not sure if I would even tell the group I’d be quietly marking a milestone on the trip.
 Our itinerary was full of things that appealed to me and that was the best way for me to celebrate: a hike to the top of Pidurangala rock, cycling through the temples of Polonnaruwa, touring a spice plantation, a local cooking class to feed my inner chef, visiting tea terraces, a safari at Yala National Park and releasing baby turtles into the Indian Ocean – all with plenty of time for me to reflect.